 Australian Longline Pty Ltd. (Australia), which is one of the Nissui Group companies outside of Japan, is primarily engaged in Toothfish fishing in the Antarctic Ocean (subject to Marine Stewardship Council (MSC) certification).

 In January 2021, Antarctic Discovery—a vessel owned by Australian Longline—became the world's first to acquire the Responsible Fishing Vessel Standard (RFVS) certification.
-RFVS is a fishing vessel-based certification program and is operated on a global scale by non-profit organization Global Seafood Assurances (GSA).
+RFVS is a fishing vessel-based certification program and is operated on a global scale by non-profit organization Global Seafood Alliance (GSA).
 Audits are conducted with respect to the safety and well-being of employees working on board the vessel from the viewpoint of human rights, in addition to fishing vessel management and catch traceability.
 Having acquired RFVS certification, Australian Longline has demonstrated to the general public that it abides by high standards in terms of welfare and safety for crew members on board its vessel and is not involved in illegal practices such as slave labor and poor living conditions.
 Australian longline acquired the RFVS certification for their new vessel Antarctic Aurora as well, in February 2021.

 In fishery operations, incidental capture of seabirds in place of fish intended to be captured has become an issue.
 Nissui Group companies engaged in fishery operations are striving to prevent the bycatch of seabirds, having introduced tori lines (Note 1) and moon pools (Note 2).